tschikarski/shibboleth/Documentation/Configuration/Index.rst

 **Take a copy** of this variable list.
 You will need it in one of the next steps.

-If this doesn't work, you very likely have to work on the Shibboleth SP integration and the "shibboleth" extension will not work.
+If this doesn't work, you very likely have to work on the Shibboleth SP integration.
+Don't start configuring the shibboleth extension, before this works.

 Configuration of the extension
 ------------------------------